NetBurner 3.5.7

 inline

-Determine whether the timeout duration has elapsed.
+Check whether the timeout has expired.

 Return values

-trueThe timeout has expired
+trueThe timeout duration has elapsed.

-falseThe timeout has not expired
+falseThe timeout has not yet expired (or represents "wait forever").

 ◆ operator bool()